 How should I make the switch?

 Introducing Baby to the cup just as an object, before filling it or asking them to do anything with it can be a great place to start.
 Some parents start even sooner, especially with older children, by letting them take part in the process of picking out the sippy or transitional cup, since choosing a cup that Baby wants to use can be half the battle.

-After that, try introducing a sippy along with a bottle at a meal, so that Baby can work on the skills needed to drink this way without the stress of losing the option she was more comfortable with.
+After that, try introducing a sippy along with a bottle at a meal, so that Baby can work on the skills needed to drink this way without the stress of losing the option they were more comfortable with.
 They may need a little help working out the mechanics, so you may need to give them a demonstration.
 They may also be a little bit suspicious if, unlike their bottle, they can’t see through the walls of this new contraption to confirm that there’s milk there.

 If Baby has started to use their bottle as a comfort object, it can help to start to try and encourage them to shift some of their affection over to another object, like a blanket or a soft toy.
-Not only might this make letting go of bottles easier, but it also might give her something to comfort herself with when she is dealing with the loss of her bottles.
+Not only might this make letting go of bottles easier, but it also might give them something to comfort themself with when they are dealing with the loss of their bottles.

 Once Baby has the mechanics of drinking from a sippy down, and you’ve chosen a time that’s not filled with other major stressors or changes, there are a few different ways to start making the change.
 A gradual shift from bottles to cups over a period of days or weeks can be a less dramatic change, but getting rid of bottles altogether can make a difficult adjustment period shorter, even if it might cause more of an angry or upset outburst.
 Either way, as Baby gets older, big milestones like birthdays can be opportunities to convince children that they’re ready to move onto more ‘big kid’ things, like drinking from cups, or sleeping in toddler beds.